1

 I make these requests: First, read three hours of Scripture for every one hour spent in the Poem.
 The Church guarantees that the Bible is God's Word, inspired by the Holy Spirit.
 The Church has judged the Poem to be a poorly done human work.

 Comment: "Poorly done"?
-Again, not according to the experts, two Popes (Pope Pius XII and Pope Paul IV), Blessed Gabriel Allegra, OFM (who was the only Scripture scholar beatified by Pope John Paul II), Padre Pio, Mother Theresa of Calcutta, etc. Again, the list could go on for pages.
+Again, not according to the experts, two Popes (Pope Pius XII and Pope Paul IV), Blessed Gabriel Allegra, OFM (the only Scripture scholar beatified by Pope John Paul II - His Eminence was well aware that Father Gabriel Allegra was most noted for being an outspoken supporter of Maria Valtorta’s writings.
+Quite possibly another indirect Papal endorsement of Pope John Paul II.), Cardinals, Archbishops, Bishops, noted Priests, Padre Pio, Mother Theresa of Calcutta, etc.

 Second, read solid Catholic theology books in addition to Scripture.
 G.K.
 Chesterton, Frank Sheed, Archbishop Sheen's Life of Christ and many other works are excellent starts.